Last Updated: 2nd December 2020

 - Attendees are advised that they are solely responsible for the safety of their own possessions whilst at the festival.
 The Promoter cannot be held responsible for any theft, loss, or damage which may occur to Your belongings.

-- Any booking fees charged by The Festival’s ticketing partner(s) are subject to their own terms and conditions, and are not refundable by The Festival.
+- Any booking fees charged by The Festival’s ticketing partner(s) are subject to their own terms and conditions, and are not refundable by The Festival under any circumstances.

 - In the event that The Festival is cancelled, an cannot continue, the amount of money refunded will be determined according to the time of cancellation: